For professional development I read many marketing and writing blogs.

 To get started:

 - Buy a supply of thank you cards.
-Cronin Cards and Paper Source two places where I find great cards.
+My favorite places to find great cards include:

 - Set a recurring appointment to write thank you cards and then honor it like you would an important meeting.
 My recommendation is to start with a goal of one thank you note per week.
 While that may feel low, it will add up to 52 at the end of the year.